yracine/device-type.myautomatic/README.md

 - Basic information about your car entered in the Automatic app or at the Automatic portal (ex.  display Name, model, submodel, color, etc)
-- Your Automatic car connected vehicle fully operational
+- Your Automatic connected vehicle fully operational
 - Your Automatic credentials (username/password)